pyflies/pyflies/docs/types-expressions.md

   (e.g. `1..5`).
 Usually used for looping in table expansion, or producing a random value from a given range (e.g. `1..100 choose`).
-- `symbol` - is just a word which might get bound to a value if the variable of with the same name is available in the context.
+- `symbol` - is just a word which might get bound to a value if the variable of the same name is available in the context.
 If not, a symbol can be mapped to a value by the compiler.
 Usually used to express abstract terms.
-For
-  example:
+For example:

         directions = [left, right]

-    Here, values in the `directions` list are symbols whose meaning may be determined by variables or by compiler.
+    Here, values in the `directions` list are symbols whose meaning may be determined by variables or by the compiler.

 !!! tip